Home Cocktails Ordinary Drink Dry Rob Roy

 Did You Know?

-The Dry Rob Roy is often considered a more sophisticated alternative to the classic Manhattan, showcasing the unique flavors of Scotch whisky.
+The Dry Rob Roy is often considered the Scotch version of the Manhattan, showcasing the versatility of Scotch whisky in classic cocktails.

 Dry Rob Roy Variations

 Sweet Rob Roy This variation uses sweet vermouth instead of dry vermouth, resulting in a richer and sweeter flavor profile.
-Swap: Sweet Vermouth for Dry Vermouth
+Swap: dry vermouth → sweet vermouth

 Pairs Well With